chinamike65/hugo-tuolesi/content/book3/book3en.md

 We all know that seeds must be planted in order to germinate.
 If the seeds are not planted in the soil, or if they are planted, but not watered, fertilized, or sprayed, the seeds will either not germinate, or will not bear fruit.

 The same is true of karma.
-If there is no condition, the cause will not work.
-When the condition arrives, the cause and the condition are combined, and the result will arise.
+If there is no condition, the cause will not ripen.
+When the condition arises, the cause and the condition are combined, and the result will arise.

 The cause of making a fortune is generosity, and the predestined relationship is to encounter a good business or project.